 Caution with Herbs and Plants

-Please note, the effect of medicinal herbs is often more powerful than you might think.
+Please note: the effects of medicinal herbs is often more powerful than you might think.
 Like any medicine, plants that heal also have side effects.
 It is important to thoroughly research healing herbs before ingesting.
-And always consult with your physician if you are on any medications.
+Always consult with your physician if you are on any medications.
 Examples of side-effects of medicinal plants include:

-- For example, excessive consumption of licorice increases blood pressure.
+- Excessive consumption of licorice can increases blood pressure.

-- Sage works as an appetite suppressant and to limit secretions, such as gas, bloating, and excessive sweating.
+- Sage works as an appetite suppressant and can limit digestive secretions.
 Given this powerful effect, nursing mothers should avoid its use.